 The businesses most impacted by industry-specific labor law posters are federal contractors, healthcare facilities, restaurants and public sector employers.
 If you fall under any of these categories, you must display industry-specific postings beyond the base postings required for all U.S. employers.

 Federal contractors.
-Any company that receives federal funding, or has contracts with the government for goods or services, must display up to 11 additional employee notices (13 if you’re in the construction industry).
-Your specific obligations will depend on the type of contracts and the government agencies you contract with.
-In some cases, the dollar amount of the contract may dictate posting requirements as well.
+Any company that provides goods or services directly to the federal government — or that works on federally financed construction projects — must display up to 11 additional employee notices (13 if you’re in the construction industry).
+Your specific obligations will depend on the types of contracts and the government agencies you contract with.
+In some cases, the dollar amount of the contract may also dictate posting requirements.
 Potential postings include:

 - “EEO Is the Law” Supplement for Federal Contractors

 - Notice to Workers with Disabilities

 - Bilingual E-Verify

 Plus, these two additional postings for construction industry contractors: